unclesyova/DSnanodegree_Project1/README.md

 * developer_survey_2020.zip - StackOverflow survey results from the year 2020.

 ### How to use
+- download all the datasets
+- unzip them
+- download _IT_trends.ipyb_
-Download all the datasets, unzip them, then download _IT_trends.ipyb_, open it in jupyter notebook and run.
+- open it in jupyter notebook and run.

 ### 3rd party libraries
 The project uses pandas, numpy, matplotlib and seaborn.